wasalm/LoRaWAN-P2P-Tally-light/README.md

 As this will be a single channel receiver, ADR is not implemented and disabled by default.

+The system also forwards the message via ESP-NOW.
+This way other devices can be connected.
+This can be used for example for sound.

 # Bill of Materials
 For this light the following